Barbara Goette

-Barbara Goette (26 July 1908 – 23 October 1997) was a German academic.
+Barbara Goette (26 July 1908 – 23 October 1997) was a British (by marriage)-German academic.
 She lived in Germany and then Australia.
-From 1935 to 1943, she was the private secretary of Ludwig Roselius, creator of Böttcherstraße and Café HAG, and financier of Focke-Wulf.
+From 1935 to 1943, she was the private secretary of Ludwig Roselius, creator of Böttcherstraße and Kaffee HAG, and financier of Focke-Wulf.

 Early life

 Barbara Goette matriculated in Kassel in 1928 and began studying mathematics, physics and philosophy at Freiburg University and then Kiel where she took her state examinations in 1934-35.
 She met Dr. Ludwig Roselius through the marriage of her brother to his youngest daughter.
 He suggested she work for the concern.
 Goette became his companion, carer, confidante and collaborator.

 Career

-In September 1936 during a meeting in Berlin, the Reichsluftfahrtministerium (German Aviation Ministry) recommended reconstruction of Focke-Wulf with 50% going to the state and 50% to a large electronics concern.
+In September 1936, during a meeting in Berlin, the Reichsluftfahrtministerium (German Aviation Ministry) recommended reconstruction of Focke-Wulf with 50% going to the state and 50% to a large electronics concern.

-A short time later the Roselius conglomerate became majority shareholder with 46% and Lorenz (ITT) secured 27.8%.
+A short time later the Roselius conglomerate became majority shareholder with 46% and Lorenz (ITT) securing 27.8%.
 The aircraft company was reconstituted as Focke-Wulf Flugzeugbau GmbH.
-Goette was instrumental in assisting with this and the Böttcherstrasse was reclassified as 'degenerate art'.
-Roselius survived and consequently had the new FW 200 Condor fitted with 26 passenger seats (she was born on the 26th), safeguarding her legacy, in 1937.
+Goette was instrumental in assisting with this.

+In late 1935, the SS newspaper Das Schwarze Korps had launched a vitriolic attack on Roselius's Böttcherstrasse.
+The Böttcherstrasse was reclassified as 'degenerate art' and Hitler condemned Roselius at the Nazi Party rally of September 1936.
+Hitler was said to have spared Roselius's life due to Goette's service in the reorganization of Focke-Wulf.